pnp/PnP/Samples/Diagnostics.Logging/README.md

 # # Logging with OfficeDevPnP.Core #

 ### Summary ###
-In this sample, a SharePoint provider hosted application and an Azure Web Job are used to demonstrate the flexibility and rich output of OfficeDevPnP.Core trace logging functionality.
+In this sample, a SharePoint provider hosted add-in and an Azure Web Job are used to demonstrate the flexibility and rich output of OfficeDevPnP.Core trace logging functionality.
 The PHA web site has a single page with a few buttons that write trace output, the Web Job calls out looking for the "Site Pages" list and uses monitored scope to keep track of the time it takes to make the calls to SharePoint.

 ### Applies to ###
 -  Office 365 Multi Tenant (MT)